Forum Discussion

 5. The “Agentic” Era: Agent 365 & Sharing Controls

-As the digital landscape moves from “Chat” to “Agents,” Agent 365 and Entra Agent ID provide the necessary identity and control plane for autonomous entities.
+Now that we're moving from "Chat" to "Agents", Agent 365 and Entra Agent ID provide the necessary identity and control plane for autonomous entities.

 6. The Human Layer: “Safe Harbors” over Bans

 Security fails when it creates more friction than the risk it seeks to mitigate.
 Instead of an outright ban, investment in AI skilling-teaching users context minimization (redacting specifics before interacting with a model) - is the better path.
-Providing a sanctioned, enterprise-grade "Safe Harbor" like M365 Copilot offers a superior tool that naturally decays the adoption of Shadow AI.
+Providing a sanctioned, enterprise-grade "Safe Harbor" like M365 Copilot offers a superior tool that naturally cuts down the use of Shadow AI.

 7. Continuous Ops: Monitoring & Regulatory Audit